menzzana/geipac/docs/index.rst

 WHAT IS GEIPAC?
 ==============

-This is the file README for the GEIPAC distribution

 GEIPAC is a C++ parallel version of GEISA
 GEISA is an update of JEIRA.
 JEIRA is a Java implementation of GEIRA, a gene-environment interaction